Benchmarking Vision, Language, & Action Models on Robotic Learning Tasks: Evaluating VLMs and VLAs

 \subsection{Models}

 In our evaluation, we focus on three recent vision-language-action (VLA) models that represent the current state-of-the-art in generalist robot learning: JAT (Jack of All Trades), GPT-4o, and OpenVLA.
-These models are particularly noteworthy for their ability to handle multiple modalities and their demonstrated capabilities in robotic control tasks.
+These models are particularly noteworthy for their ability to handle multiple modalities and their demonstrated capabilities across a wide variety of tasks.

 JAT \cite{gallouédec2024jacktradesmastersome} is a transformer-based model optimized for handling sequential decision-making tasks and multi-modal data types.
 With 768-dimensional hidden states and 12 layers, JAT employs a dual attention mechanism inspired by the Longformer architecture, combining global attention with a 512-token window and local attention with a 256-token window.
 The model was trained for 250,000 steps on a diverse dataset spanning robotics control, computer vision, and natural language processing tasks.
 JAT's architecture is specifically designed to provide wider attention windows for timesteps compared to previous approaches, making it particularly suitable for long-horizon robotics tasks.